Security Printing and Minting Corporation of India

 The Security Printing & Minting Corporation of India Ltd. (SPMCIL) is an organization under the Coin and Currency Division of the Department of Economic Affairs, Ministry of Finance.
 It is responsible for conducting printing and minting activities for the Government of India.
 It is under the ownership of the Ministry of Finance, Government of India.
 It was incorporated on 13 January 2006 with its registered office at New Delhi.
 It is engaged in the manufacture / production of currency and banknotes, security paper, non-judicial stamp papers, postage stamps and stationery, travel document viz., passport and visa, security certificates, cheques, bonds, warrants, special certificates with security features, security inks, circulation and commemorative coins, medallions, refining of gold, silver and assay of precious metals, etc.

-The corporation was formed in 2006 due to the consolidation and corporatization of currency presses, security presses, paper mill, and mints functioning under the Ministry of Finance.
+The corporation was formed in 2006 due to the consolidation and corporatization of currency presses, security presses, paper mills, and mints functioning under the Ministry of Finance.
 It contains nine units, four mints, four presses, and a paper mill.

 History

 The corporation was incorporated by taking over two security presses at Nashik and Hyderabad, two currency note presses at Dewas and Nashik, four mints at Mumbai, Kolkata, Hyderabad and Noida and one security paper mill at Narmadapuram which were working under the direct administrative control of the Ministry of Finance and the Department of Economic Affairs.
 In its third report dated 23 December 2000, the Expenditure Reforms Commission gave nine recommendations concerning mints and presses and suggested exploring the option of placing India Security Press, Nashik, and four India Government Mints under a corporate body.
-The commission also recommended the government to explore the feasibility of the Department of Posts taking over the Security Printing Press at Hyderabad.
+The commission also recommended that the government explore the feasibility of the Department of Posts taking over the Security Printing Press at Hyderabad.
 The Commission further recommended for the two currency note presses at Dewas and Nashik to be transferred to the control of Bharatiya Reserve Bank Note Mundran Private Limited, setting up of a new security paper mill by the Reserve Bank of India (RBI) and phasing out or privatization of Security Paper Mill, Narmadapuram.

 Neither the RBI nor the Department of Posts agreed to take over the security presses as per the recommendations of the Expenditure Reforms Commission.
 The feasibility of hiving off the security paper mill at Hoshangabad could not fructify due to operational and logistic constraints.
 On subsequent review of functions and performance of the Units, it was realized that the main constraints in the existing system of keeping these units as government entities were low productivity, obsolete technology, outdated financial systems and procedures, and delays in responding technologically to the challenges of counterfeiting.
 All these factors, in combination, resulted in inefficient capacity utilization and a consequential higher cost of production.